Kyun-J/FlexHybridApp-Android/README.md

 #### @FlexActionInterface
 `@FlexActionInterface` must comply with the following:
 1. Parameters must be declared in **the order of FlexAction, Array<FlexData>**, and other parameters cannot be used.
 (Exception occurs when violation occurs)
-2. Return can be declared, but not used.
+2. Return can be declared, **but not used**.
-3. When sending the return value to the web, you should use the `promiseReturn` of the passed FlexAction parameter.
+3. FlexAction should be used when sending return value to the web.
-4. The parameters of `promiseReturn` are only available for [Transferable Data Type](#Transferable-Data-Type).
-5. If the `promiseReturn` method cannot be called, the function on the web will be in a pending state, so be careful to call `promiseReturn` when using the Action Interface.
-6. `promiseReturn` works only once, and nothing happens when a duplicate call is made.
-7. The class containing @FlexActionInterface must be passed as an argument to FlexWebView.addFlexInterface to add the interface.
+4. The class containing @FlexActionInterface must be passed as an argument to FlexWebView.addFlexInterface to add the interface.
+5. It can be declared with the suspend function.
 ```kt
 class MyInterface {
     @FlexActionInterface